-The Voices of Hope NTC Project GLAD®️ unit provided equitable access to grade-level climate science learning through a model of instruction promoting multilingual development within core content.
+The Voices of Hope NTC Project GLAD®️ unit, developed by Kate Lindholm and Dr. Sara Martinez, provided equitable access to grade-level climate science learning through a model of instruction promoting multilingual development within core content.
 Voices of Hope is a social justice call to action, teaching students the science behind climate change.
 It equips all learners, especially English language learners, with the tools and sense of agency necessary to make a positive impact on our planet.
 This unit was written for 4th-7th grade and integrates multiple forms of learning, including video, technology resources, visual supports, and hands-on activities.
 Based in southern California, Project GLAD®—also known as Guided Language Acquisition Design—has been providing professional development for teachers to support English learners for 35 years.

 What We Did

 The authors created Voices of Hope in 2018-2019 through interweaving key climate science concepts and a clear focus on hope and action.
 Voices of Hope was first implemented at two full-length trainings in Warden and Snohomish.
 Project leaders then facilitated several three-day in-person training series for 4th-8th grade teachers and coaches statewide in 2019- 2020.
 Although the workshops were focused on English learners, the strategies and concepts were relevant for all students.